 Dogs have made headlines over the years for saving their owners from imminent death.
 In July 2014, a 2-year-old pit bull saved a deaf boy from a house fire.
 The pooch licked the sleeping kid's face, and the two made it out alive.
 It's sort of like Free Willy, if the killer whale was a deaf boy, and the inner city kid was a pit bull.
 On second thought, it's nothing like that movie.
 But it sure is a feel good story.

 Everyone knows dogs are great at smelling soggy tennis balls and used socks.
 Less known: Some canines can actually smell out cancer.

 A study in the journal Gutfound that a specially trained Labrador retriever could accurately detect cancer when smelling breath and stool samples.
 Are dogs set to replace doctors?
 Not quiet yet.
-But given cancer kills over 500,000 Americans a year – according to the CDC – it's important to have options.
+But given cancer kills over 500,000 Americans a year – according to the

 9. They can help prevent fatal peanut allergies.

 Poodles, labs, and other dogs have been trained to detect minute traces of peanuts.
 Which is great news for anyone who suffers from severe peanut allergies.
 But it's bad news for anyone who's on a budget, as the cost of owning, training and maintaining a peanut detection dog can cost thousands.